Water Conservation Plumbing: Save Money and the Environment in 2026

 Pincher's Pro Tip

 Look for the WaterSense label when shopping for any plumbing fixture.
-Products bearing this EPA certification are independently tested by accredited third parties like IAPMO R&T and ICC-ES for both efficiency and performance, so you get the savings without the weak water pressure.
+Products bearing this EPA certification are independently tested by accredited third parties like IAPMO R&T and ICC-ES for both efficiency and performance.
+Licensed certifying bodies are also required to retest 15% of eligible models per category by September 30, 2026, keeping the label credible.

 Trusted by Thousands